PullStackPigDev/PullStackPigDev/README.md

 I am learning Next.js, Actix.rs, Algorithms and Data Structures with C++, Golang, VB6.0, CCC & Competitive Programming, Math skills in CEMC, gainging team and devops experiences from Hackathons/Code Jams, learning Low-Level and Sys Dev, Data Analysis with Pandas, Numpy and Matplotlib, AI/ML with Tensorflow or Pytorch, SQL ( mainly Postgres and MySQL ) and working with REST/GraphQL APIs.
 I'd love to learn anything related to programming!

-I may sound like I know a lot, but inside I'm very stupid !WARNING!

-I'm looking to collaborate and contribute to open source projects including concurrency, data management, optimizing algorithms and UIs although I am completely trash at it.
+I'm looking to collaborate and contribute to open source projects including concurrency, data management, optimizing algorithms and UIs.

 **Languages I am familiar with: (including Markup Langs and other file formats)**